-Dr. Wang’s primary role is to lead and drive the forefront research and innovations in vehicular propulsion systems and clean technologies that impact mobility industry and environment.
-His research focuses are applying advanced electronic controls, model-based controls, estimation theory and artificial intelligence to next generation vehicular propulsion systems, that can significant reduce vehicle tailpipe emissions.
-He has been highly successful to bridge the gap that brings a stream of research results into mass vehicle production applications.
-In the light of exemplar contributions in promoting clean tech in transportation systems, he was one of the main contributors in Cummins, who developed the 2002 world first highway 600 HP engines with 40% NOx emission reduction.
-He led the development of an advanced lean NOx trap and particulate filter control system, that further enabled 90% NOx and particulate emissions reduction for the world’s lowest emission diesel pick-up trucks (Dodge Ram) in 2007.
-At General Motors, he and his team developed a breakthrough method in multivariable nonlinear model-based air-charging control for downsize boosted engines, that enable 20% better fuel economy; and the model predictive control of emission aftertreatment systems, meeting the most stringent Euro-6d and EPA GHG emission standards.
-The systems have achieved 80% reduction of real road driving NOx emissions, and 70% reduction of GHG emissions.
-In a path to zero emissions, Dr. Wang is developing a pioneer solution of distributed battery management systems.
-The systems use wireless microcontrollers with a combination of edge and cloud computing for electric vehicles to enhance safety, performance, and battery lifespan.
-He is also developing cloud-based ECO system solutions to smart energy management for EVs and autonomous fleets.
+Dr. Wang’s primary role is to lead and drive research and innovations in vehicular propulsion system controls with clean technologies that impact mobility industry and environment.
+His research focuses are applying advanced electronic controls, model-based controls and optimal filtering, and artificial intelligence to vehicular propulsion systems that can significantly reduce vehicle emissions.
+He has been highly successful to bring a stream of research results into mass vehicle production applications.
+Dr. Wang was one of the main contributors in Cummins, who developed the control systems for 2022 world first highway 600 HP engines with 40% NOx emission reduction.
+He led and developed the controls of advanced lean NOx trap and particulate filter aftertreatment systems that further reduced 90% NOx and particulate emissions for the world’s lowest emission diesel pick-up trucks (Dodge Ram) in 2007.
+In General Motors, he and his team developed a breakthrough technology in multivariable nonlinear model-based air-charging control for downsize boosted engines, that enable 20% better fuel economy; and the model predictive control of dual CAN SCR emission aftertreatment systems, meeting the most stringent Euro-6d and EPA GHG emission standards, achieving 80% vehicle NOx reduction in real road driving.
+In a path to zero emissions, Dr. Wang leads the research and design of next generation battery management systems that further provide modularity, can handle mix-chemistry cells, and optimize pack performances based on the monitored health indicators of every battery cell to enhance safety and battery lifespan.
+He is also developing cloud-based ECO system solutions for the smart energy management of EVs and autonomous fleets.